stepan1010/memeone/README.md

 In order to use the plugin, activate it under `"Plugins"` menu and use a shortcode `[memeone_plugin]`.

 #### Does this plugin store original images people upload?

 No, it does not.

+#### The font looks weird.
+It is different from the font I've seen on the most memes on the Internet.

+The most commonly used font for memes is called Impact font.
+But unfortunately, I'm not allowed to redistribute it due to the licensing issues.
+However, you can purchase it yourself and use it on your website if you want to.

 #### Found a bug or have a suggestion?

-Please email to stepan@stepasyuk.com.
+Please email to stepan.stepasyuk@gmail.com.
 Your contibution is important.